WiIIiam278/Uniform/README.md

 Versions are available on maven in the format `net.william278.uniform:ARTIFACT:VERSION`.
 See below for a table of supported platforms.

 Note that Uniform versions omit the `v` prefix.
-Fabric versions are suffixed with the target Minecraft version (e.g. `1.1.9+1.21`) and also require Fabric API installed on the server.
+Fabric versions are suffixed with the target Minecraft version (e.g. `1.1.10+1.21`) and also require Fabric API installed on the server.
+Sponge versions are suffixed with the target Sponge API version (e.g. `1.1.10+11`).

 <table align="center">
     <thead>